jonathanhogg/flitter/docs/language.md

 will bind the arguments to parameters with `x` taking the value `2`, `y` taking the value `1` and `z` taking the value `3`.
 Named arguments should be given *after* any positional arguments and should not repeat positional arguments.

+Functions that have all literal (or unspecified) default parameter values, and that do not reference any non-local names within the body, will be in-lined by the simplifier at each call site.
+The simplifier is then able to bind the parameters to the argument expressions and continue simplifying the body on that basis.
+Therefore, it is often more efficient to pass dynamic values (such as `beat`) into the function as parameters than allow them to be captured from the environment.

 ## Template function calls